 “Sir.
 What do we do about Leon?”

 “I’ll have Bartel check it up when he returns – you stay busy with the guild…” He looks at Daegan as he reached the door, and before he manages to open it, Vinu adds one more thing.
-“About the caterpillar… Daegan…”
+“About your biology lesson, Daegan…”

 Daegan had hoped he’d bite through the analogy, it made him smile.